 \subsection{Real-Robot Experiment}

 Finally, we demonstrate that our approach is transferable to real mobile robots.
-We train an agent in the static obstacles scenario.
-To improve the sim-to-real transition in terms of sensor noise, we added Gaussian noise ($\mu=0$, $\sigma=0.15$) to the lidar observation during training.
-We also introduced Gaussian noise to the relative distance to the goal.
-The environment for the real-robot experiments is shown in \figref{fig:Real} and the success rate for 20~random goals is included in \tabref{tab:success}.
+We trained an agent in the static environment.
+To improve the sim-to-real transfer in terms of sensor noise, we added Gaussian noise ($\mu=0$, $\sigma=0.15$) to the lidar observation and Gaussian noise to the relative distance to the goal during training.
+The environment for the real-robot experiments is shown in \figref{fig:Real} and the mean success rate for three trials with 20~random goals each is included in \tabref{tab:success}.
 The robot had a mean success rate of 85\%, a mean collision rate of 6.7\% and a mean timeout rate of 8.3\%, over 3 runs.